ec-melodies/wp07-di/README.md

-#The Biophysical Indicator of Susceptibility to Drought
+#The Indicator of biophysical susceptibility to drought

 The Biophysical Indicator of Susceptibility to Drought is a geographic map representing the susceptibility to desertification of the covered areas with a range between 0 and 1.
 The higher values correspond to places whose history indicates a dynamic drift towards the advancement of desertification processes.

 This indicator is comprised of two fundamental components:

 Climate
 - Static component, which refers to the mean number of droughts over a period of 20 years.
 - Dynamic component, which refers to the trend of droughts over a 10 years period.

 Biophysical Factors
 - Vegetation, which refers to the relative status of the vegetation in specific Land Cover classes.